TomasBoda/agent-lang/thesis.md

     property is_closest_person_married = closest_person.is_married;
 }
 ```
-The structure of lambda expressions and other complex expressions and techniques will be explained in later sections.

 #### 2.4.5 Null
-Null is a special type of data tyoe that represents an undefined or missing value.
+Null is a special data type that represents an undefined or missing value.
 It is tightly bound to the AgentObject data type.
 Note the following example.
 ```
 define visual_range = 65;